Jrod-DEV/Nodepop_Advanced-Node/Readme.md

 </p>

 > API REST to upload purchase and sale items to a database and consume it from any platform using JSON format.
+# Release Notes
+In this version we implemented authentication with JWT, internationalization and the creation of a microservice with cote.js and jimp to create thumbnails of the images uploaded to the app.

 ### 🏠 [Homepage](http://localhost:3000)